wl37/Quicknote/README.md

 *   **Configurable Save Directory:** Users can choose the directory where their monthly note files are stored via the in-app settings.
 Defaults to the user's home directory.
 *   **Clipboard Preview & Refresh:** View the current clipboard content (plain text preview) directly in the app and refresh it on demand.
 *   **File Browser:** Browse existing Markdown note files in the configured save directory.
+*   **File Editor Integration:** Open and edit any note file directly from the file browser with a built-in Markdown editor.
 *   **Flexible Saving Options:**
     *   **Save Note:** Save clipboard content with a custom comment via the GUI.
     *   **Save Clipboard Now:** Instantly save the current clipboard content with a timestamped default comment.